bioinfo-ucsd/BISB-Bootcamp-2022/docs/ucsd-parking.md

 ## Free ways to get to campus during the quarter

 The trolley is free for students (during the quarter) by obtaining a U-Pass through the [Pronto app](https://transportation.ucsd.edu/commute/transit/index.html).
 Parking at trolley stops is free (but limited) and then riding the train is free!

+[UCSD's transportation and parking info for graduate students page](https://transportation.ucsd.edu/commute/grad-students.html) provides information on the Triton U-Pass program for public transit access, carpools options, parking permits, cycling benefits, and more.